-In 1981-82 King Edward Campus will offer the Fine Arts (Music) Diploma, the requirements for which are listed following the program description on page 45.
+In 1982-83 King Edward Campus will offer the Fine Arts (Music) Diploma, the requirements for which are listed following the program description.

 THE COORDINATED STUDIES DIPLOMA

 A coordinated studies diploma is awarded to students whose combined certificate and/or diploma course work is equivalent to two (academic) years.
 For further information about the Coordinated Studies Program diploma, students are advised to see a counsellor.